What is it?

 - Complete one approved workshop and one approved activity within each skill area

-- Write a brief report (approximately 500 words) reflecting on the benefits or learning outcomes of participating in each activity
+- Write a brief reflection (approximately 500 words) on the benefits or learning outcomes of participating in each activity

-- Write 4-5 learning outcomes or "key takeaways" of the workshops you attended
+- Write 4-5 learning outcomes or "key takeaways" of each workshop that you attended.

-- Complete a mock interview with a staff interviewer
+- Complete a mock interview with a Career Advisor

 Program completion confirmation